vinfreecs/genga/Documentation.md

 # Test particle mode
 The test particle mode can be used to speed up simulations with lots of small particles.
+Particles are considered as test particles, when the mass of the particle is smaller or equal than the value of the def_MinMass argument.

  * Test Particle mode = 1: The test particles don't interact with other test particles or massive bodies.
 They feel the gravitational potential of the massive bodies.
  * Test Particle mode = 2: The test particles don't interact with other test particles.
 They feel the gravitational potential of the massive bodies and vice versa.